nathanbegbie/conceptgrapher/README.txt

     3] output a JSON file called data.json with the necessary node, edge and group information 2] Start a server that will render a visualization of the nodes and edges on localhost:8000

-To setup the environment to run the software
+To setup the environment to run the software:

     1] ensure that python, virtualenv and python-pip package are installed/working on your machine

-    2]run the following:
+    2] run the following:
-        sudo sh bootsrap.sh
+        sudo sh setup.sh

+To run the porgram:
+    1] run the following
+        sh run.sh

-Then navigate to localhost:8000 on Chrome (it will not work on another browser)
+    2] Then navigate to localhost:8000 on Chrome (it will not work on another browser)

-to stop the server hosting the visualization, use:
+To stop the server hosting the visualization, use:
     ctrl + c

 To run the tests, run the following: